adny-code/fastgrind/doc/compile.md

 # Fastgrind Compile & Link Options

+This is an introduction document about how to compile **fastgrind.h** in your project

 ## Manual Instrumentation

 **Description**: Manual instrumentation requires developers to explicitly add `__FASTGRIND__::FAST_GRIND` in source code but offers simpler compilation configuration.